 In 2010 one of the easiest things you can do is to start recycling.
 It is probably a tip you’ve seen in just about every blog, newspaper article or talk show featuring going green this New Year.
 Except do you really understand why recycling is important and what it means?
 I’m here to fill you in and give you the 411 on recycling – which is simply processing used or abandoned materials into new products.
 Why is this a benefit to Mother Earth?

-Less Consumption of Natural Resources.
+.
 Depleting the earth’s natural resources at an alarming rate means forests, wetlands, rivers and wildlife habitat are suffering.
 Recycling means more land can be conserved and less of a need for the timber, drilling of oil and less destruction to the earth.

 Save the Trees.
 Common sense that paper comes from trees and if there is less paper production fewer trees are used, less water is used in the process of making paper and therefore more trees are saved and a decrease in water pollution!
 I think I just saw a tree smile! =)